Keto Tuna Cakes

 • Chillketo

-Chillketo a year ago
+Chillketo 2 years ago

 I plan to make this again!
 Really enjoyed it.
 I added remoulade sauce, ate the first one the first day and refrigerated the later and it was delicious too!